How to become a qualifying overseas pension scheme (QOPS) so that members of your scheme can claim UK tax relief on

 Your scheme must be regulated by a pension scheme regulator in the country your scheme is run from.

-If a regulator doesn’t exist in your country for your type of pension scheme, your scheme must either:
+If a regulator doesn’t exist in your country for your type of pension scheme, your scheme must be either:

 - based in an EU member state (other than the UK), Norway, Iceland or Liechtenstein